Flappizy/PROCESSRUS_CODING_CHALLENGE/README.md

 # ProcessRUs Coding Challenge

 Welcome to the ProcessRUs Coding Challenge!
-This project is a demonstration of a .NET 7 application with SQL Server LocalDB.
+This project is a demonstration of a .NET 7 application with JWT Authentication and SQL Server LocalDB.

 ## Prerequisites